enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/packaging.rst

 It is also possible to define parameters, as key/value pairs.
 Note that it is also possible to give parameters inside the :term:`Job Request` (i.e. at runtime).
 If a parameter specified inside the request has the same name as one from the :term:`JobDef`, the runtime value wins.

+There is an optional parameter named "queue" in which it is possible ot specify the name of the queue to use for all instances created from this job definition.
+If not specified (the default), JQM will use the default queue.

 XML example
 +++++++++++++++++++